fooltowise/NeroNotes/Nero's Notes/Shifting operating outflows to other sections.md

+# Shifting Operating Cash Flows to Other Sections

 ### Inflating CFFO with boomerang transactions

 - Be at the lookout for boomerang transactions: one part will usually be in the CFFO section while the offsetting part will be either in the investing or financing cash outflows.

-### Improperly capitalising normal operating costs
+### Improperly capitalizing normal operating costs

 - Recording normal operating costs as a capital asset rather than as an expense
 - Rapidly growing soft asset accounts (prepaid expense, other assets...) may be a sign of aggressive capitalization